TO-GO MEAL SCHEDULE

 How the Meal Service Works

-- We cannot accommodate dietary restrictions as we do not have the capacity to make different meals.
+- We cannot accommodate dietary restrictions because we do not have the capacity to make a variety of meals.

-Blanchet House rescues fresh, excess food from businesses around Portland like the Oregon Convention Center and Trader Joe’s.
-We received over 300,00 pounds of donated food in 2019 and got it to hungry people.
+Blanchet House rescues fresh, surplus food from businesses around Portland like the Oregon Convention Center and Trader Joe’s.
+We received more than 300,000 pounds of donated food in 2019 and quickly got it to hungry people.
 All other food is purchased from the Oregon Food Bank.
+We also share food with mutual aid groups and partner nonprofits.

-Every dish is prepared, cooked and served with care by men residing in our housing program.
-We do our best to serve a balanced plate of protein, vegetable, carbohydrates and fruit.
-It is hard to predict what we might get donated so we have to be creative.
+Every dish is prepared, cooked, and served with care by professional chefs, volunteers, and the men residing in our housing program.
+We strive to serve a balanced plate of protein, vegetables, carbohydrates, and fruit.
+We also consider the dental challenges of our guests by serving pre-cut soft dishes.
+It is hard to predict what ingredients might be donated on any given day so we have to be creative with our daily menus.

 What is a House of Hospitality?
 Watch our video to learn about the amazing people offering compassion and hope at our cafe, house and farm.